evgenyneu/evgenii.com/files/2018/09/three-body-problem-simulator/the_complete_code.md

   var simulation = (function() {
     // The number of calculations done in one 16 millisecond frame.
-    // The higher the number, the more precise are the calculations and the slower the simulation. var calculationsPerFrame = 1000;
+    // The higher the number, the more precise are the calculations and the slower the simulation. var calculationsPerFrame = 250;

     var framesPerSecond = 60; // Number of frames per second

-    // Maximum number of times the scene is drawn per frame.
+    // Maximum number of times the orbital lines are drawn per frame.
     // To improve performance, we do not draw after each calculation, since drawing can be slow. var drawTimesPerFrame = 20;